daizutabi/mkapi/README.md

 docstrings and organizing them into a structured format, making it easier for developers to maintain and share their API documentation.

-MkAPI supports two popular styles of documentation:
+MkAPI supports two popular styles of docstrings:
 [Google style](http://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings)
 and
 [NumPy style](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard),